 - Birthright inverts this as Villain Protagonist's Good Predecessors with the Five being a Ragtag Bunch of Misfits who fought against God-King Lore before fleeing from their world.
 Mikey Rhodes is summoned to fight in their place, but becomes a Fallen Hero in the process by siding with Lore and being charged with killing the Five so his master can take over Earth.

 - Kung Fu Panda: Downplayed; Tai Lung, Master Shifu's former personal pupil, was a talented kungfu fighter who trained since his early age, and Shifu thought he would take the legendary Dragon Scroll and become the legendary Dragon Warrior.
 Master Oogway didn't agree, though, leading to Tai Lung rebelling against the masters and then gets imprisoned for his troubles.
 Some years later, our hero Po is made the Dragon Warrior and then he's informed that he's fated to defeat Tai Lung, the former candidate for the scroll.

-- Speed: Howard Payne (Dennis Hopper), a former member of the LAPD bomb squad turned mad bomber, to Jack Traven (Keanu Reeves), a current LAPD bomb squad member.
+- Speed: Howard Payne (Dennis Hopper), a former member of the APD bomb squad unit turned mad bomber, to Jack Traven (Keanu Reeves), an LAPD bomb squad member.
 This becomes central to the plot as Payne not only uses his extensive knowledge of explosives and police procedure to stay two steps ahead of Jack and his friend, Harry.
 He tries to convince Jack that they're Not So Different.
 It doesn't work.

 Payne (over the phone): Why are they messing with me, Jack?
 Do they think I'm doing this for fun and games?